Far-Se/tabame/README.md

 # **🎶 Audio**
 A main reason I've made this app is to easily manage Audio.
 You can easily switch between outputs and inputs, change volume from hotkeys and moving your mouse and modify specific app volume.

 Another reason is to fix Spotify, that listen to all media trigger and acts upon them, I think this is a marketing strategy of "did you wanted music? we are your music".
 So I made this functions (that you need to enable from settings):
 - When you play an app, Tabame will try to mute Spotify.
 - When sound comes from other sources, Spotify will pause.
 - A dedicated Button on Quick Actions for Spotify, so if you want to play/pause only Spotify, you can use that.

 Each app that makes sound has dedicated media control and you can set default `exe`s that will show them by default.

 Also you can modify Volume OSD to hide media, make it thinner or hide it completely.

 # **⌨️ Hotkeys**
-I've tried to make a complex system for hotkeys so with one button you can achieve more.
+I've tried to make a complex system for hotkeys, with one button you can achieve more.

 - Each hotkey has a list of triggers and each trigger is capable of multiple actions.
 - You can activate window under cursor so data is sent where you want to.